bjornbytes/lovr/README.md

 end
 ```

-You can also find lots of other WebVR examples on the [docs page](https://lovr.org/docs/Hello_World).
+You can try more examples in your browser on the [docs page](https://lovr.org/docs/Hello_World).

 Building
 ---

-Here's how to compile LÖVR using CMake:
+You can build LÖVR from source using CMake.
+Here are the steps using the command line:

 ```console
 mkdir build